gchen605/gchen605.github.io/_resources/3d-print.md

 - [Yeggi 3D model search engine](https://www.yeggi.com)
 - [NIH 3D Print Exchange](https://3d.nih.gov/)

-## Slicers
+## 2. Prepare the file for printing

 - PrusaSlicer
 - Cura

+## Printing the model
+1. Save the G-Code to a flash drive
+2. Turn on the printer (rear of machine)
+3. Check to see that the correct filament is loaded (If not, see Changing Filament)
+4. Plug in flash drive
+5. Print

 # Advanced Workflow
-* AKA I want to design my own stuff to print
+**AKA I want to design my own stuff to print** <br>